anquanscan/sec-tools/README.md

 [CheckPasswordHash](https://github.com/MikeS159/CheckPasswordHash): Lets you check your password hash against a list in a textfile (for the have i been pwned database)
 [clusterfuzzlite](https://github.com/google/clusterfuzzlite): ClusterFuzzLite - Simple continuous fuzzing that runs in CI.
 [simple-port-scanner](https://github.com/EdinsonRequena/simple-port-scanner): This is a simple port scanner built in python 3.8
 [pentbox](https://github.com/technicaldada/pentbox): PentBox is a tool that allows us to create honeypot in our system this is written in ruby language.
+[jiff](https://github.com/multiparty/jiff): JavaScript library for building web-based applications that employ secure multi-party computation (MPC).